KingZxi/osman-netmatters-homepage-mirror/README.md

 - Navigation bar needs implementation
 - Consider refactoring parts of the code into placeholders and mixins slowly
 - I should really make more variables and go around to add more of my hex colors to the color map, then replace them with map-get
+- Unexpected bug with the card hovers in latest news section, needs fixing ASAP

+#Note: I haven't started ticking these off yet, a good amount of them are actually fixed / complete